-No takeoff or landing is allowed if it is not explicitly indicated in the description of the maneuver.
+No takeoff or landing is allowed if it is not explicitly indicated in the description of the maneuver except as provided for in 28.5.2.
 If such happens, the next maneuver will be scored zero (0).

 The maneuvers should be performed in a smooth flowing sequence.